react-native-community/cli/docs/commands.md

 #### `--simulator [simulator_name]`

+> default: iPhone 11

 Explicitly set the simulator to use.
 Optionally include iOS version between parenthesis at the end to match an exact version, e.g. `"iPhone 6 (10.0)"`.

-Notes: If the argument is not provided, cli will look for devices in following order:
+Notes: If selected simulator does not exist, cli will try to run fallback simulators in following order:

-- `iPhone 11`
 - `iPhone X`
 - `iPhone 8`